kata-containers/documentation/design/resource-management.md

 ### Only constrain vCPUs, leaving remaining threads for system reserved

 This will, in some cases, provide improved performance.
+Utilizing system reserved does not scale, though.
+If the QEMU main thread and IO threads are placed here, unexpected failures could occur on a loaded system with enforaced constraints.

 ## Opens